Pieniężno: Middle Ages

 During the Middle Ages, an Old Prussian fort called Malcekuke, loosely translated as "woods of the subterraneous" or "devil's ground", was located near the current site of Pieniężno.
 This was linguistically corrupted by German settlers to Mehlsack, meaning "flour sack", and then by Poles to Melzak.
 In the 14th century it was founded as a town west of Heilsberg (Lidzbark) in Warmia.

 The town's coat of arms depicts three bags of flour spaced in between a golden sword and a silver key, all on a blue background.
 The website recalls a story that the inhabitants defied a Swedish siege in the 17th century by spilling their last sack of flour as a deception to convince them that they still had plenty of food left.

 The Teutonic Knights built an Ordensburg castle near Malcekuke in 1302.
+Dutchman Frederick from Pasłęk became the lokator and mayor of the town, and Dutch people from Pasłęk were probably its first settlers.
 Both the castle and the town which developed nearby were destroyed during warfare between the Teutonic Order and the Kingdom of Poland in 1414.
-During the Thirteen Years' War, Mehlsack surrendered to the Order, and the castle burned down during Poland's recapture of the town.
+In 1440, the town joined the anti-Teutonic Prussian Confederation, upon the request of which it was incorporated to Poland by King Casimir IV Jagiellon in 1454.
+During the subsequent Thirteen Years' War, Mehlsack surrendered to the Order, and the castle burned down during Poland's recapture of the town.
+In 1466, the town was recaptured by Poles led by Jan Skalski, then unsuccessfully besieged by the Teutonic Knights, and with the end of the war in 1466, Melzak decisively passed to Poland.